 \subsection{Long Vapor Cell as an Atomic Beamformer}

-Turn now to the long-cell scenario where $L \gg \lambda_l$.
-This scenario is common at high-frequency bands, such as the midband (7-24 GHz) and mmWave band (30-300 GHz).
-In this context, the influence of the sinc function inside $\mathcal{P}_s$ on the SNR can no longer be ignored, and the BBR noise's power density $\mathcal{N}_{\rm bbr}$ requires correction.
+We now turn to the long-cell regime, where $L \gg \lambda_l$.
+This regime commonly arises at higher carrier frequencies, such as the midband (7-24 GHz) and mmWave band (30-300 GHz).
+In this regime, the sinc term in the SNR expression can no longer be ignored, and the power spectral density of BBR noise $N_{\rm bbr}$ must be re-examined.